 Overview

-Hunter brings a wealth of experience as a former clerk to Justice Alito, and to judges on the U.S. Court of Appeals for the Fourth Circuit and the U.S. District Court for the District of Columbia.
-He was also a Bristow Fellow in the U.S. Department of Justice's Office of the Solicitor General responsible for representing the United States' interests in the Supreme Court.
+Hunter graduated from Duke University School of Law as the valedictorian.
+His background includes clerking for Justice Alito at the U.S. Supreme Court, as well as judges on the U.S. Court of Appeals for the Fourth Circuit and U.S. District Court for the District of Columbia.
+Hunter also served as a Bristow Fellow with the Office of the Solicitor General at the U.S. Department of Justice, where he focused on U.S. Supreme Court litigation.

 Areas of Focus